| Source: RARE Magazine, November 2007 Written By: Tolly Moseley

 kitchen and the walls surrounding portions of the pool?
 Re-used

+from the original building’s exterior walls.
 Much like AKOYA’s green island-oasis feel in the middle

 of bustling 78704, both Steakley and Thomajan feel the project